AanZee/Ionic2-seed/README.md

 ```

 You may encounter errors like "`Current working directory is not a Cordova-based project`".
-This is caused by the `www` folder that is missing initally and is easily resolved by running the following commands.
+This is caused by the `www` folder that is missing initially and is easily resolved by running the following commands.

 ```bash
 $ npm install